-- If there is any debris stuck in the holes, use an air compressor to clean them out.
+- If there is any debris stuck in the holes, use an air compressor to clean it out.
 You can also use a shop vacuum or some sort of a brush.
 Wire brushes work the best.

-- Once you have inserted the sleeve anchors, position your furring strips in the correct locations and then with a driver, tighten up the screws.
+- Once you have inserted the sleeve anchors, position your furring strips in the correct locations and then with a driver, tighten the screws.

 - Repeat this process for the whole wall.